amandaeze97/cs3041-designManifesto/README.md

      - **sheets 2, 3, 4**: design sheets *(layout, meta-information, focus, operations, and discussion)*
      - **sheet 5**: realization sheet *(layout, meta-information, focus, operations, and detail)*
 2. Prototyping
+   - is generally divided into two separate categories: low- and high-fidelity prototyping
+     - low-fidelity = involves the use of basic models or examples of the product being tested, such as storyboarding and sketching
+     - high-fidelity = looks and operates closer to the finished product, such as a 3D plastic model with movable parts
 3. User Testing
+   - refers to evaluating a product or service by testing it with representative users, to identify any usability problems, collect qualitative and quantitative data and determine the participant's satisfaction with the product
 4. Finalization
+   -

 #### BRAINSTORMING